gsamokovarov/serializr/README.md

 # Serializr

-Welcome to serializr!
 Serializr is a library for creating canonical JSON representation of objects for your RESTful APIs.

-Think of serializers as the view layer of your application.
-Not of the only way JSON representation of an object, but the representation you wanna give them for your API.
+Think of the serializers as the view layer of your application.
+They are not the only JSON representation of an object, but they are _the_ representation you wanna show to the API.

 ## Installation